 The following categories describe different ways that we use and disclose medical information.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose information should fall within one of the categories:

-TREATMENT: We may disclose medical information about you to doctors, nurses, technicians, medical students or other personnel who are involved in taking care of you within University Health System.
+TREATMENT: We may disclose medical information about you to doctors, nurses, technicians, medical students or other personnel who are involved in taking care of you within University Health.
 We may share medical information about you in order to coordinate different treatments, such as prescriptions, lab work and X-rays.
-We may also provide your physician or a subsequent healthcare provider with copies of various reports to assist in treating you once you are discharged from care at University Health System.
+We may also provide your physician or a subsequent healthcare provider with copies of various reports to assist in treating you once you are discharged from care at University Health.
+We may share your medical information with other healthcare providers within a Health Information Exchange, an Enterprise Data Warehouse, or similar healthcare data system.

 PAYMENT: A bill may be sent to you or a third-party payer.
 The information on or accompanying the bill may include information that identifies you, as well as your diagnosis, procedures and supplies used.